or

 Introduction

-In a tough, fiery city, American baseball right fielder, broadcaster, and ambassador Al Kaline was a bright light that could not be dimmed.
+In a tough city in an even tougher time period, American baseball right fielder, broadcaster, and ambassador Al Kaline was a bright light during dark times.

 He wasn’t flashy.